-2.2.2 - To conclude on IMCA D 050 rev. 0
+2.2.2 - To conclude on the initial edition of IMCA D 050

 This first edition of IMCA D 050 was a good evolution of AODC 14:

 - The relevant texts of AODC were conserved. - It provided a more logical classification of the diving procedures to take into account. - It also introduced the principle that calibration gases are to be taken into account in the minimum reserve of gases. - In addition, some useful clarifications regarding the methods of calculations were provided.